How to Use Fireworks Safely

 And remember — if someone does sustain a firework-related injury or burn it’s important to seek medical attention as quickly as possible.

-Learn more about emergency care for adults and children at University Health in San Antonio.
+Learn more about injury prevention for adults and children at University Health in San Antonio.

 Subscribe icon